American Airlines Customer Service Contacts

 NOTE: American Airlines has supplied us with some contact information on this page.
 However, since its publication, we have received many reports that the email addresses are either not monitored or bouncing.
 We are working to independently verify the information and to find the correct contacts.
 In the meantime, we have lowered American’s responsiveness rating.

-American Airlines’s customer service response times
+American Airlines’ customer service response times

 American Airlines’s customer service response times can vary depending on the method of contact, the volume of inquiries, and the nature of the issue.
 However, here’s a general idea of what to expect:

-Phone supportResponse time: Phone inquiries typically takes 1 to 30 minutes, although it can sometimes be longer if there’s a high volume of customer service requests.
-Availability: Phone support is available 24/7.
+Phone inquiries typically takes 1 to 30 minutes, although it can sometimes take longer during periods of high customer service demand.
+Phone support is available 24/7.

 How to resolve a problem with American Airlines